 For the past couple of years, security professionals have been utilizing deep learning computing systems to try and mitigate threats.
 This has led to a whole industry of A.I.-based network security being pushed to organizations.
 But like any other defensive weapon, it can eventually be developed as an offensive weapon.
 Hackers are now beginning to utilize these complex computing systems to create ingenious methods of deploying devastating malware.
 This could be the next step in the evolution of malware.

 More dangerous than A.I. systems finding places to deploy malware are A.I. systems that create malware.
 Introduced in 2018, a malware called DeepLocker is an A.I.-powered malware that is carried along by applications and is just dormant code until it reaches a specific victim, who is identified through a series of factors (including facial recognition, geolocation, voice recognition, or specific data flow).
 Once the target has been acquired, DeepLocker launches its attack.
 IBM is on record stating that the malware is “almost impossible to reverse engineer.”
 This doesn’t bode well for security professionals going forward.

-What Role Will Compliance Legislations Actually Have?
+What Role Will the GDPR Actually Have?

 Since going into effect in May, the European Union’s General Data Protection Regulation (GDPR) has had a major effect on marketing companies from all over the world.
 The rush to get ready for the deployment of the data protection law has left a lot of “i”s not dotted and a lot of “t”s not crossed.
 In fact, according to Forrester, it is expected that around 80 percent of businesses will fail to comply with these new regulations.